Covid in China: People rush to book travel as borders finally reopen

 But Chinese tourists will not have unfettered access to all countries.

-Japan - one of the most popular destinations for Chinese travellers - has announced that all travellers from China will have to show a negative Covid test on arrival, or quarantine for seven days, because of the surge in cases there.
+Japan - one of the most popular destinations for Chinese travellers - has announced that all travellers from China must show a negative Covid test on arrival, or quarantine for seven days, because of the surge in cases there.

 India has also said travellers from China (as well as some other countries) must show a negative Covid test when they arrive - though this was announced before Beijing's easing of restrictions.